-These windows allow you to display multiple histograms and results in a single window.
+These windows allow you to display multiple histograms and results.
+The items in a MultiGraph are static - they do not change when a new file is opened or a gate is changed.
 MultiGraphs can display a mix of single, dual, and three parameter histograms and results in several different views.
 Additionally, MultiGraphs can be saved to disk, opened from disk, and added to at any time.
-They can be exported in PDF format.
+They can also be exported in PDF format.